pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ### Installing

 To ensure a smooth setup, [Angular CLI](https://github.com/angular/angular-cli) will be used to initialize the applicaiton architecture.
 Make sure you have it installed globally before you proceed.
-In your terminal, write the folowing commands to initialize your Angular 2 app:
+In your terminal, write the following commands to initialize your Angular 2 app:

 ```
 $ ng new redux-layout-tutorial-app